Burnham Grammar School

 Burnham Grammar School (BGS) is a co-educational grammar school in Burnham, Buckinghamshire.
 In October 2011 the school became an academy.
 It takes students aged 11–18, with approximately 1250 on roll (as of 2021/2022).

 In September 2004 the Department for Education and Skills (DfES) awarded the school specialist school status as a science college.

 In May 2011 the school applied for academy status in order to be released from local education authority (LEA) control.

-The school has a vertical tutoring system.

 The current headteacher is Andrew Gillespie, who took over from Catherine Long in January 2008.
-Previous to this, he was a teacher of science at the school.